reynekefox/telegram-bot-forwarder/replit.md

 - Added graceful shutdown logging

 ### Known Limitations
-- In-memory storage (data lost on restart)
 - No retry mechanism for 409 conflicts
 - Forward mapping grows unbounded (consider cleanup for long-running instances)
 - Bot restart requires manual workflow restart
 - No retroactive forwarding when changing target channels
 - Delete command only works for messages in forwarding history
 - DELETE API endpoint lacks authentication (internal use only)
+- Pause state resets on workflow restart (acceptable for now)

 ### Telegram Bot API Limitations
 - **No automatic deletion sync**: Telegram Bot API does not provide events when messages are deleted